 - Every Color Fixing Land

-The last and potentially best archetype in Arena Cube is 5 Color Soup.
+The last and potentially my favorite archetype in Arena Cube is 5 Color Soup.
 Unlike all the other archetypes, this is by far the easiest to draft as there’s two rules: take lands and take bombs.
 The goal of this deck is to have as much fixing as possible so any good card you happen across becomes playable.
 Furthermore, if you notice that a lot of the packs are missing lands, that’s a huge signal that someone else is going for this strategy as well and you can decide what to do from there.

-Although I listed what I believe to be the best archetypes, realistically speaking, every deck in Arena Cube is more than viable if you draft correctly.
+Although I listed what I believe to be the best archetypes, realistically speaking almost, every deck in Arena Cube is more than viable if you draft correctly.
 Don’t be dissuaded to try out other Color combinations if they seem open and/or you just want to try it out.
 Arena Cube is meant to be fun first, but use this guide to get more acquainted with the format or to try and break even as often as possible.